AtulTeamMystic/MM-Backend/docs/FUNCTION_CONTRACTS.md

 ### `getFriendRequests`

-**Purpose:** Returns all pending requests (incoming/outgoing) with fresh player summaries, so the UI can immediately render names/avatars/trophies without extra reads.
+**Purpose:** Returns the caller's *incoming* pending requests with fresh player summaries so the UI can immediately render names/avatars/trophies without extra reads.
+Outgoing requests remain stored in `/Social/Requests` but are not returned by this API.

 **Input:** `{}`